hhamza1/fem-order-summary-cpt/README.md

 ### Useful resources

 - [Danny Guo's blog](https://www.dannyguo.com/blog/animated-multiline-link-underlines-with-css/) - This helped me with the stylish animated underline, I simply reduced the size and reversed the animation.
-I will be using more in future projects
+I will be using it more in future projects
 ### Built with

 - HTML